 Moisture cure wood floor finish - Moisture cure finish is an easy to moderate wood floor finishes to apply, with very strong fumes, so speed is important.
 Use a mop applicator specified for moisture cure only and a brush that's specified for oil paints only.
 Purchase a set for each coat.
 3 coats will require 3 sets of applicators.
 Remove any loose fibers and hairs.

 It's important to have proper ventilation when using moisture cure wood floor finish.
-Use only oil paint applicator, to reduce puddling, to provide proper coverage, and to allow wood finish to level itself properly.
-This will reduce unwanted brush marks.
+Use only oil paint applicator to prevent puddling, splashes, to provide proper coverage and to allow wood finish to level itself properly.
+This will help reduce unwanted brush marks.

 Pour your moisture cure wood floor finish into a 5 gallon pail, you can also pour a line or puddle directly to the floor.
-Attach the applicator to a mop handle.
-Soak the applicator with mooisture cure.
-Start from furthest away from exit.
+Attach the applicator to a paint pole.
+Soak the applicator with moisture cure.
+Start from the furthest point away from your exit point.
 Working in a 5'x 5' area or smaller, apply a 12 inch x 5 foot puddle in front of you.
-Pre-coat the wood-flooring, mopping from the starting puddle to the coated edge.
+Pre-coat the wood-flooring using a W-pattern.
 Apply downward pressure while your mopping.
-Avoid applying pressure to the middle of the mop handle, this can cause it to break.
+Avoid applying pressure to the middle of the paint pole, this can cause it to break.
 Overlap your passes.

-For a more detail description on brushing techniques visit our Oil base polyurethane finish
+For a more detail description on brushing techniques visit our oil base polyurethane finish page.

 Repeat both process for edging and mop applicator.
 Work towards the exit area.
 Open any windows necessary to allow unwanted fumes out, during the process of applying your moisture cure wood floor finishes.
 Allow to dry overnight.

-- wood flooring using a combination of white cleaning pad, maroon pad with 220 sanding strips.
-Screen floor then, clean and tack surface.
+Buff or screen - wood flooring using a combination of white cleaning pad, maroon pad with 220 sanding strips.
+Abrade the floor, then vacuum and tack surface.
 Then apply the next coat.
 Repeat this process until you've applied 3 coats of moisture cure finish.

 Moisture cure finish is a tough, high quality finish with a very good reputation.
-When you choose this wood floor finish, your floors will last a very long time.
+When you choose this wood floor finish, you can be sure the your floors will last a very long time.